astudillome/Word-Game/README.md

 The data used in this app is provided royalty free from https://www.ef.edu/english-resources/english-vocabulary/top-3000-words/ and https://www.talkenglish.com.
 I used MDN at https://developer.mozilla.org/en-US/, Stackoverflow at https://stackoverflow.com and other online tutorials to develop and understand code.
 The General Assembly instructors and TAs guidance and assistance are crucial in the success of this app.

 ## Future development
 The app ideally should utilize an API.
 I would like to implement an API like Datamuse http://www.datamuse.com/api/.
 Datamuse searches for words based on parameters, one of which is the spelling of the word.
 Also I would like to create the ability to pick a word from the dictionary based on length and then substitute any duplicate letters with other letters.
 Thus securing that a word can be spelled.
 Perhaps this app could be developed to help users learn English.
-The site needs additional CSS styling and responsive design capability.
+The site needs additional CSS styling.

 ## Game Link
 https://astudillome.github.io/Word-Game/